Item 19: Avoid reflection

 }

-The string returned by type_name is only suitable for diagnostics – it's explicitly a "best-effort" helper whose contents may change, and may not be unique – so don't attempt to parse type_name results.
+The string returned by type_name is suitable only for diagnostics—it's explicitly a "best-effort" helper whose contents may change and may not be unique—so don't attempt to parse type_name results.
 If you need a globally unique type identifier, use TypeId instead:

 #![allow(unused)]